Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 - Lab tests, including heart function, may be performed while you use Imitrex.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Imitrex should not be used in the ELDERLY; the risk of serious side effects (eg, heart problems, high blood pressure) may be increased.
+- Use Imitrex with caution in the ELDERLY; the risk of serious side effects (eg, heart problems, high blood pressure) may be increased.

 - PREGNANCY and BREAST-FEEDING: It is not known if Imitrex can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Imitrex while you are pregnant.
 Imitrex is found in breast milk.
 If you are or will be breast-feeding while you use Imitrex, check with your doctor.
 Discuss any possible risks to your baby.